beenotung/express-cache-file/README.md

 Remarks:
 - The unit is case-insensitive.
-- The sapce between value and unit is optional.
+- The space between value and unit is optional.
 - When the unit is not specified, the value is treated as second if smaller than 1000, otherwise treated as ms.

 Examples: